StyraInc/regal/docs/custom-rules.md

 by Regal, like the text representation of each line in the original policy.
 This is useful for authoring tests to assert linter rules work as expected.
 This is the built-in function equivalent of the `regal parse` command.

+If the `filename` provided ends with `_v0.rego`, the policy will be parsed as a Rego v0 module.

 ### `regal.last(array)`

 This built-in function is a much more performant way to express `array[count(array) - 1]`.
 This performance difference